MLHale/eyestream/README.md

 * Gazepoint GP3 HD (https://www.gazept.com/product-category/gp3-hd/)
 * Gazepoint Control v3.5.0 +

+> Please note that due to the GP3 drivers and hardware APIs only supporting Windows, Eyestream only works on Windows.
+Eyestream was tested on Windows 10 enterprise edition (July 2018), but should work on any version of Windows 8 or above.

 ## Software Requirements
 * Python 2, >= 2.7.9 See: https://www.python.org/downloads
 * python pip (https://pypi.python.org/pypi/pip)